PatrickCPE/sr_driver/README.md

 ---

 ## Description
-This package is a simple state machine controller for the Soft Robotics MGrip gripper.
+This package is a ROS Driver for the Soft Robotics MGrip gripper.
 This package allows you to control the grip easier via a ROS node.

 You publish a string with your desired state to the "/sr_gripper" node and this will handle the rest of the logic.